HomeOutdoor Living BlogDeck Board Thickness: What to Know & How to Choose

 What Are Deck Joists?

 Deck joists are the heart of your deck’s substructure.
 They support your deck boards, which fasten onto the joists from above.
-The greater the space between the joists, the stronger your deck boards need to be.
+The greater the space between the joists, the more rigid your deck boards need to be.

 What Is “On Center” for Deck Joist Spacing?